Electrical Electronic Engineering Technology

 - Function effectively as a member of a technical team.
 (Teamwork)

 - Explain the need for and engage in self-directed continuing professional development.
 (Professional Development)

 - Address professional and ethical responsibilities, including a respect for diversity.
 (Ethics & Respect for Diversity)

 - Demonstrate a commitment to quality, timeliness, and continuous improvement.
 (Professionalism)

 The program also emphasizes instrumentation and process control, electrical power, and electronics.
 Upon completion, courses may be transferred to a four-year institution.

-The Electrical-Electronics Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission of ABET.
+The Electrical-Electronics Engineering Technology Program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).